polarityio/gigamon/README.md

 ### Ignore List
-List of domains  that you never want to sent to Gigamon ThreatINSIGHT.
+List of domains that you never want to send to Gigamon ThreatINSIGHT.

 ### Ignore Domain Regex
 Domains that match the given regex will not be looked up.